Printed Rainbow

 Printed Rainbow is a 2006 Indian animated short film directed, animated and produced by Gitanjali Rao.
 It was first screened in the International Critic's Week 2006 film festival held in Cannes, France.

 Plot

-A lonely old phillumenist woman lives in a little flat and uses her collection of matchboxes covers to dream away to more adventurous and fantastical worlds.
+An old phillumenist woman lives in a small flat, and uses her collection of matchboxes covers to dream away to more imaginative worlds.

 Music

 Background score for the film is composed by Rajivan Ayappan.
 It also features one folk song Na Ja Balam Pardes sung by Begum Akhtar.

 Awards

 Three awards as best short film at the Cannes International Critic's Week 2006 festival including: